-Entry Requirements: 8 or more GCSEs at grades A*–C including a minimum grade B in Mathematics.
+Entry Requirements: 8 or more GCSEs at grades 9-4 including a minimum grade 7 in Mathematics.

 Mathematics is a popular choice with students and builds on topics encountered at GCSE.
 However, it is important to emphasise that it must be enjoyed to consider it as an A Level subject; students should get a kick out of solving problems correctly and enjoy a challenge.
 This specification gives a broad overview of what Mathematics is about and also requires the study of various topics in depth.
-In the first year, students study two Pure Maths modules (C1 and C2) and an option module.
-This comprises Statistics (S1), or Decision Maths (D1), or Mechanics (M1).
-In the second year, students study a further two Pure Maths modules (C3 and C4) and a different option from the ones mentioned above.
+In the first year, students study Pure maths and Applied maths.
+This comprises of a mixtures of Calculus, Statistics and Mechanics.
+In the second year, students continue their students on the same areas but at a greater depth.
 At Hammersmith Academy, Mathematics is a valued activity beyond the requirements of the syllabus.
 Every year students are entered for the UKMT Maths Challenge and opportunities are provided to attend lectures of visiting professors as well as supported with applications for summer schools.

-This one year course provides the opportunity for students who have already received a grade D to retake their GCSE Mathematics, or for those with a C, who wish to improve.
-A grade C in GCSE Mathematics opens up many opportunities e.g. university courses, apprenticeships and employment.
+This one year course provides the opportunity for students who have already received a grade 3 to retake their GCSE Mathematics.
+A grade 4 in GCSE Mathematics opens up many opportunities e.g. university courses, apprenticeships and employment.

 Maths-based jobs tend to be substantially better paid than many non-maths based jobs and our proximity to the global finance powerhouse that is the City of London makes a career in this sector much more accessible.
 However, like many subjects, an ability to handle mathematical concepts doesn’t just mean you have to have to ‘do’ maths as a job.
 Pilots, conference managers, taxi drivers, radiographers, meteorologists, nuclear engineers and marketing managers use maths, economics and/or business on a daily basis.